 Cleveland Cavaliers small forward (SF) Lebron James recently sprained his left ankle in an unknown way.
 The injury has forced him to miss two practices so far.
 James’ condition is unknown, and it is also unknown how long he will be out.
 X-rays taken after the injury came back negative.
 Lebron James is a three-time NBA champion and a well-known player.
 Though his injury is unfortunate for the team, fortunately the Cavaliers recently gained a great player in Dwyane Wade.

 Sports related foot and ankle injuries require proper treatment before players can go back to their regular routines.
-For more information, contact Dr. James Kutchback of James Kutchback, DPM.
-Our doctor can provide the care you need to keep you pain-free and on your feet.
+For more information, contact Dr. James Kutchback of James Kutchback, DPM, CWS-P. Our doctor can provide the care you need to keep you pain-free and on your feet.

 Sports Related Foot and Ankle Injuries

 Foot and ankle injuries are a common occurrence when it comes to athletes of any sport.
 While many athletes dismiss the initial aches and pains, the truth is that ignoring potential foot and ankle injuries can lead to serious problems.
 As athletes continue to place pressure and strain the area further, a mild injury can turn into something as serious as a rupture and may lead to a permanent disability.
 There are many factors that contribute to sports related foot and ankle injuries, which include failure to warm up properly, not providing support or wearing bad footwear.
 Common injuries and conditions athletes face, including: